Sexual Assault Forensic Examiner (SAFE) Program

 - Provide rape patients with written information prepared or approved by the Department relating to EC.

-- Provide female rape patients EC upon request, unless medically contraindicated.
+- Provide eligible rape patients EC upon request, unless medically contraindicated

 - HIV PEP: The danger of exposure to HIV is real and life-threatening.
 HIV PEP should be initiated as soon as possible after exposure, ideally within 2 hours.
 Decisions regarding initiation of PEP beyond 36 hours' post exposure should be made on a case-by-case basis.
 For specific recommendations, refer to the PEP for Victims of Sexual Assault Guidelines by the AIDS Institute Clinical Guidelines Program.